RNA-VT/GoFire/src/microcontroller/README.md

 # Microcontroller Module
   - Microcontroller represents a computer used to control a set of GoFire Components

   - Microcontrollers are responsible for:
     - Loading component configuration
-  - Commanding each component to Init
+    - Commanding each Component to Init